jrwdunham/tegere/README.rst

         :tegere.query/query-tree (and (not "orangutan") (or "bonobos" "chimpanzees")), :tegere.runner/features-path "src/apes/features"}

-In the apes example application, the above allows us to run the features from the command-line using the ``clj`` tool and a command like the following:
+In the Apes_ example application, the above allows us to run the features from the command-line using the ``clj`` tool and a command like the following:

 .. code-block:: bash